Skip to content

-In 2010, the billionaire Marc Andreessen argued the case that “Software is eating the world” and kicked off an investment frenzy which directly led to the increased dominance of software in all of our lives.
+In 2010, billionaire Marc Andreessen argued that “Software is eating the world” and kicked off an investment frenzy that directly led to the increased dominance of software in all of our lives.
+Whether it’s through our smartphones, our televisions, our dishwashers, or our central heating, software is everywhere and controlled by a small group who essentially define how we live our lives.

 People Matter